What is 360-degree employee feedback?

 - Well-rounded look.
 Most performance reviews involve the employee getting feedback directly from their manager.
 While a manager’s perspective is invaluable, it’s inherently limited.
 360-degree feedback involves feedback from many additional sources, providing a well-rounded look at an employee.
 After all, people may act differently around their boss than around their peers and direct reports.

 - Forward-looking.
 While there is some debate on the role of 360s and performance reviews, a general rule of thumb is that performance reviews are evaluative and backward looking – how have employees performed in relation to their goals.
 In contrast, 360-degree feedback is traditionally non-evaluative and forward-looking – what are employees’ strengths and weaknesses, and what developmental steps can help them become even better.

 - Broader view.
-Some argue that keeping 360 assessments non-evaluative is essential to getting honest feedback.
+Some argue that keeping 360-degree assessments non-evaluative is essential to getting honest feedback.
 An employee’s peers, they’ll argue, are much less likely to provide negative or even constructive feedback if they think it will negatively impact someone’s bonus or promotion potential.